telerik/maui-docs/controls/sidedrawer/transitions.md

 # Transitions

 Transitions are the animation effects applied to the side drawer while it is being opened and closed.
+The following properties are related to the sideDrawer transition:

-* `DrawerTransitionDuration` (`double`)&mdash; Defines the duration of the chosen transition.
+* `DrawerTransitionDuration`(`double`)&mdash;Defines the duration of the chosen transition.
-* `DrawerTransitionType` Defines the transition of the component.
-This property can be set to one of the following values&mdash;
+* `DrawerTransitionType`(enum of type `Telerik.Maui.Controls.SideDrawerTransitionType`)&mdash;Defines the transition of the component.
+This property can be set to one of the following values:
 	* `Fade`, `Push`, `Reveal`, `ReverseSlideOut`, `ScaleUp`, `SlideAling`, `SlideInOnTop`, `Custom`

-* `DrawerTransitionFadeOpacity` (`double`)&mdash; Defines the opacity of the fade layer of the component.
+* `DrawerTransitionFadeOpacity`(`double`)&mdash;Defines the opacity of the fade layer of the component.
 This controls the fade layer opacity on Android or the dim opacity on iOS.

 ## Built-in Transitions

-RadSideDrawer exposes several predefined transitions that can be used by customers.
-The desired transition can be set through `DrawerTransitionType` property of the SideDrawer.
+The SideDrawer exposes several predefined transitions.
+Set the transition type by using the `DrawerTransitionType` property of the SideDrawer.

-DrawerTransitionType is enumeration which exposes the following members&mdash;
+DrawerTransitionType is enumeration and exposes the following members:

 * `Push` (the default one)
 * `Fade`